alansun17904/JAKS/tree-of-thought-llm/README.md

 4. Depending on the `--method_evaluate` we call `get_votes` or `get_values` respectively:
     4.1 This has respective prompt wrap to vote each thought variations respectively
-5. We then select thought variations based on `sample`(random sampling) or `greedy` 5.1 Based on this we return the selected new `ys` (i believe it's the plural form of y )
+5. We then select thought variations based on `sample`(random sampling) or `greedy` 5.1 Based on this we return the selected new `ys` (I believe it's the plural form of y )

 ## Paper Experiments